jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+okay -- i think i recall -- it's the overflow hidden n the figure-player -- but we need something like that to contain sharp corners from overflowing curve -- much more minor issue and i think i solved it previously

+on desktop safari i can reprodue canvas scroll clipping issue with default image

+maybe treat the default canvas image as an actualcanvas image rather than background image...

 i squashed the keyboard gap propblem! huzzah!!! the visual clipping of the default player iage has returned -- check last few commits of v5vuex because i think i solved it right?